TarikEl/DoseCalcs-Gui/docs/Installation.rst

 DoseCalcs building
 ------------------

-DoseCalcs is available for download at https://github.com/TarikEl/DoseCalcs/archive/refs/heads/main.zip.
-The source will look like this after extraction:
+DoseCalcs is available for download at https://codeload.github.com/TarikEl/DoseCalcs-Gui/zip/refs/heads/main.
+The source of DoseCalcs-Core in the DoseCalcs extracted files will look like this:

  .. image:: /images/SourceDir.png